aprajshekhar/ap/README.md

 # ap
-Akamai NetStorage client in Go
+* Akamai NetStorage client in Go
+* PUlp client for Go